adityakkpk/Namaste-Javascript/Readme.md

         - 'V8' used in Microsoft Edge.

     - First Js Engine:
-        - 'Spider Monkey' was the fist JS engine which was created by Brendan Eich the creator of JS.
+        - 'Spider Monkey' was the fist JS engine which was created by "Brendan Eich" the creator of JS.

     - JS Engine Architecture:
         - It is not a machine, it is a programme which is written in low level languages.
 For example V8 engine is made up of C++.